Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Introduction

-In this paper, we propose a new method to improve the transferability of adversarial examples by approximately sampling from the posterior distribution of neural network weights -- and do so with lesser computation overhead compared to ensemble-based methods.
+In this paper, we analyse the unknown target model with a probabilistic eye, and relate transfer-based attacks to uncertainty.
+We propose a new method to improve the transferability of adversarial examples using approximate Bayesian inference to build a surrogate -- and do so with less computation overhead compared to ensemble-based methods.
 Our approach, shown in Figure \ref{fig:schema-approach}, leans upon recent results in Bayesian Deep Learning.
-More precisely, we apply a cyclical variant of Stochastic Gradient Markov Chain Monte Carlo (i.e., \emph{cSGLD} \cite{Zhang2020CyclicalLearning}) during model training to sample from the posterior distribution on model parameters.
-We perform efficient Bayesian model averaging during the attack, while the cyclical nature of cSGLD can sample from different modes of the weight posterior distribution \cite{Zhang2020CyclicalLearning}.
+More precisely, we train our surrogate with a cyclical variant of Stochastic Gradient Markov Chain Monte Carlo (i.e., \emph{cSGLD} \citep{Zhang2020CyclicalLearning}) to sample from the posterior distribution of neural network weights.
+We then perform efficient approximate Bayesian model averaging during the attack with minimal modifications of the attack algorithms.

-Another advantage of our method is that it requires minimal modifications of the adversarial attack algorithms and the surrogate model.
-Thus, it can be applied on top of any attack.
-We show, moreover, that our approach is complementary to other heuristics to improve transferability.

-We evaluate our approach on the CIFAR-10 and the ImageNet datasets (with 5 DNN architectures each), four adversarial attack algorithms, and three test-time transformations.
-Overall, our results indicate that applying cSGLD significantly improves the transfer rate compared to training single DNNs and outperforms classical ensemble-based attacks both in terms of transferability rate and computation cost.
-Deep Ensemble requires at least 2.51 times more flops to achieve the same success rates than cSGLD when the targeted architecture is known.
+We evaluate our approach on the ImageNet, the CIFAR-10 and the MNIST datasets with a variety of DNN architectures, four adversarial attacks, and three test-time transformations.
+Overall, our results indicate that applying cSGLD significantly improves the success rate compared to training single DNNs and outperforms classical ensemble-based attacks in terms of computation cost.
+Deep Ensemble requires at least 2.51 times more flops to achieve the same success rates as cSGLD when the targeted architecture is known.
 This can represent, on ImageNet, a saving of 3.56 exaflops (2.36 vs 5.92).
-At the same computation budget, our method increases the intra-architecture transfer rates between 12.1 and 49.2 percentage points and the inter-architecture transfer rates between -2.3 and 62.1 percentage points at constant computation costs. cSGLD always raises the effectiveness of test-time techniques designed for transferability between 3.8 and 56.2 percentage points.
+At constant computation costs, our method increases the intra-architecture transfer success rates between 1.6 and 82.0 percentage points and the inter-architecture transfer success rates between -2.3 and 83.2. cSGLD always raises the effectiveness of test-time techniques designed for transferability between 3.8 and 56.2 percentage points.
 Applied alone, it is more effective than these techniques applied to a single DNN in 105/120 cases.